SAP/fundamental-styles/docs/pages/components/table.md

 <br>

-## Table with Contextual Menu
+## Table With Contextual Menu
-When more than three actions exist per row and/or space doesn't allow for actions, a contextual menu can be substituted in order to display all actions in one menu.
+When more than three actions exist per row and/or there isn't enough space for the required actions, a contextual menu can be substituted to display all actions in one menu.

 {% capture table-actions %}
 <table class="fd-table" >